Sleep Apnea (cont.)

 Behavioral changes are the simplest treatments for mild obstructive sleep apnea, but often the hardest to make.
 Occasionally, apneas occur only in some positions (most commonly lying flat on the back).
 A person can change his or her sleeping position, reduce apneas, and improve their sleep.

 Obesity is a known contributing factor to obstructive sleep apnea.
-It is estimated that a 10% weight gain will worsen the apnea-hypopnea index by 30%, and a 10% weight loss will decrease the apnea-hypopnea index by 25%.
+It is estimated that a 10% weight gain will worsen the apnea-hypopnea index, and a 10% weight loss will decrease the apnea-hypopnea index.
 Therefore, a healthy lifestyle and diet that encourages weight loss will improve obstructive sleep apnea.

 Sleep hygiene and other behavioral modifications known to improve the overall quality of sleep are also recommended.
 Below are some common practices that can induce sleep and enhance its quality: